-Best practice guidelines for mobile network operators ahead of GDPR
+Best practice guidelines issued for mobile network operators ahead of GDPR in 2018

 As mobile network operators (MNOs) are responsible for customer data at all times, data protection plays an essential part of procurement in enterprise messaging.

-Veoo recently got involved in the development of the Mobile Ecosystem Forum (MEF) guide on Enterprise Mobile Messaging, says Mark Henstone, COO of Veoo, which outlines the importance of MNOs ensuring data protection is front and centre of any enterprise messaging procurement procedure.
+Veoo was recently involved in the development of the Mobile Ecosystem Forum (MEF) guide on Enterprise Mobile Messaging, says Mark Henstone, COO of Veoo.
+This outlines the importance of MNOs ensuring data protection is front and centre of any enterprise messaging procurement procedure.
 We, therefore, know the importance of adhering to procedure and have put together the following best practice guidelines.

 The arrival of the General Data Protection Regulation (GDPR) next year will mark the biggest change of data privacy law in the European Union (EU) in the last 20 years.
 The regulation not only applies to organisations located within the EU but it will also apply to organisations located outside the EU if they offer goods or services to, or monitor the behaviour of, EU data subjects.